ucla-data-science-center/rclone-intro/episodes/configure-rclone.md

 ---

 :::::: questions
- - Once installed, how is rclone setup or configured?
+ - Once installed, how is Rclone setup or configured?
  - How to check for and edit existing configurations
  - what is a remote/headless machine